phpeterson-usf/autograder/README.md

     [Test]
     tests_path = "~/myclass/tests"
     ```
+---
 ## Usage for Students
 1. You can test a project in the current directory like this
     ```
     $ cd ~/project02-phpeterson-usf
     $ grade test --project project02
     ```
+---
 ## Usage for Instructors
 1. Set up an empty config file
     ```
     $ grade config --instructor
     ```
-1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml`
+1. Add your Github Classroom organization and a list of students to `~/.config/grade/config.toml` (see auto-importing students below)
     ```
     [Git]
     org = "cs315-21s"